2006 New Orleans Saints season: Week 17: vs. Carolina Panthers

-The New Orleans Saints hosted the final game in their regular season against their NFC South Rivals, the Carolina Panthers at 12:00 Central Time in the Superdome.
+The New Orleans Saints hosted their final regular season game in the Superdome at 12:00 Central Time against their NFC South Rivals, the Carolina Panthers.
 On December 29, 2006, the Friday before the game, the Saints announced several roster moves.
 Players, such as RB Jamaal Branch, were activated from the practice squad.
 It was widely speculated that this was to help give some of the full-time starters rest before the post-season.
 The Saints allowed the starters to play in the first drive on offense, which ended up in a quick touchdown, and for the first two plays of the second drive, before resting all of the starters.
 The head coach of the Saints, Sean Payton, did this to prevent injuries before the playoff game.
-The Carolina Panthers ended up scraping together a victory against the second and third stringers of the Saints 31–21.
+The Panthers ended up scraping together a 31–21 victory against the second and third stringers of the Saints.